nsls-ii-forge/llvm-package-feedstock/README.md

 conda config --add channels nsls2forge
 ```

-Once the `nsls2forge` channel has been enabled, `libllvm8, lit, llvm, llvm-tools, llvm-utils, llvmdev` can be installed with:
+Once the `nsls2forge` channel has been enabled, `libllvm9, lit, llvm, llvm-tools, llvmdev` can be installed with:

 ```
-conda install libllvm8 lit llvm llvm-tools llvm-utils llvmdev
+conda install libllvm9 lit llvm llvm-tools llvmdev
 ```

-It is possible to list all of the versions of `libllvm8` available on your platform with:
+It is possible to list all of the versions of `libllvm9` available on your platform with:

 ```
-conda search libllvm8 --channel nsls2forge
+conda search libllvm9 --channel nsls2forge
 ```